 Where to stay: Campland On The Bay

-If you’re going to visit any city this summer, San Diego should be it.
-Pacific coastline and a world-famous zoo are some of its main draws, but this sun-drenched Southern California paradise has much more to offer.
+If you’re going to visit any big city this summer, San Diego should be it.
+The Pacific coastline and world-famous zoo are some of their main draws, but this sunny Southern California paradise has much more to offer.

 Pull up to a beachfront spot at Campland On The Bay and you’ll be just a short drive from all of the city’s key attractions.
 We recommend seeing Balboa Park, the beaches in La Jolla, and the dining and shopping options in the Little Italy neighborhood.